Bud Selig: Performance-enhancing drugs

-Post-season schedule
+Postseason schedule

-Selig's decision to extend the traditional post-season schedule into November in an attempt to increase Nielsen ratings was met with widespread disdain, both inside and outside the baseball community.
-Mike Scioscia, manager of the American League West Division Champion Los Angeles Angels, dismissed the decision as "Ridiculous.
+Selig's decision to extend the traditional postseason schedule into November in an attempt to increase Nielsen ratings was met with widespread disdain, both inside and outside the baseball community.
+Mike Scioscia, manager of the American League West Division Champion Los Angeles Angels, dismissed the decision, saying: "Ridiculous.
 I don't know.
 Can I say it any clearer than that?
 We should have never had a day off last Wednesday.
 We should never have three days off after the season.
 You shouldn't even have two days off after the season."

 Controversies

-Related to the contraction controversy in 2001, Rob Dibble posted an open letter to Bud Selig, criticizing his actions for benefiting only the Milwaukee Brewers.
-Dibble cites that the contraction of the Twins would benefit the Brewers, as they would potentially claim the Twins' share of the upper Midwest market.
+Selig has been embroiled in a number of controversial decisions during his tenure as commissioner.
+Notably, he has been accused of favoring the Milwaukee Brewers, his former team, such as he was during the 2001 contraction controversy when it was suggested the Minnesota Twins be one of two teams (the other being the Montreal Expos) to be contracted for economic reasons.
+Sportswriter Rob Dibble posted an open letter to Bud Selig, criticizing the plan for benefiting only the Brewers, noting that the contraction of the Twins would benefit the Brewers, as they would potentially claim the Twins' share of the upper Midwest market.

-Selig has made some decisions involving the Houston Astros that were unpopular with their supporters.
-He ordered the roof at Minute Maid Park to be opened for games three and four of the 2005 World Series, pre-empting the authority held by the Astros.
-The roof was closed for all prior playoff games and similar weather conditions.
-For Hurricane Ike in 2008, Selig mandated that the Astros play two home games against the Chicago Cubs in his hometown of Milwaukee despite proximity to the visiting Cubs; the home ballparks for the Texas Rangers and Atlanta Braves were both available to host the games.
-The Astros subsequently were victims of a no-hitter by Carlos Zambrano and recorded a single hit in the following game.
-In the midst of the playoff race, this decision and its impact deeply affected the playoff race and seedings with eight teams holding winning records at the moment.
-The Milwaukee Brewers benefited from these events by qualifying in the playoffs as a Wild Card team, only to lose in the NLDS to the Philadelphia Phillies, the eventual World Series winner.
-In 2011, Selig also demanded that the Astros move to the American League West as a condition of the sale of the franchise to businessman Jim Crane; the team switched leagues in 2013 in return for $70 million discount in the purchase price.